 - Water biscuits - 'Carrs' ... remember those?
 I have to admit that for the first 3 or so years of #1 teenage son's life, I had him convinced that these were in fact 'chocolate biscuits'!
 The definition of a bad mother do you think?
 Not sure it's done him any harm and he still eats them by the handful so any scarring would appear to be superficial.

 - Cereal bars - You know the things ... dried fruits, nuts and oats held together with something sticky.
 We get through tonnes of these.

 - Arabic breads - Also known as pitta breads in other parts of the world, these are defrosted in the toaster and filled with either peanut butter or Marmite.
 One is never enough.

 - Whatever cakes or biscuits I've been making/trialling - These always get inhaled pretty pronto and are affectionately known as 'sweet treats'.

-So, snack consumption around here is always significant but even more so when there is a swim gala going on.
+So, snack consumption around here is always significant but even more so when there is a swimming gala going on.
 And it was one of the lovely swimming Mums who first introduced me to these No Bake Energy Bites (which, incidentally, I do keep inadvertently referring to as 'No Energy Bites'!) as an alternative snack for hungry swimmers.
 Or footballers.
 Or rugby players.
 Or ballet dancers.
 Or runners.
 Or netball players.

 I've only ever so slightly tweaked the recipe as these beauties are completely delicious as they stand.
 But I still wanted to post this as a blogging version of one of those oversized, inflatable pointing fingers that you get at football matches ... coming down from the sky and pointing at these No Bake Energy Bites and shouting at top volume, 'THESE ARE FANTASTIC.
 REALLY THEY ARE.'
 Worth having in your repertoire for sure.